 As traditional retailers struggle to maintain the excitement they drummed up over the holidays, there is much to be learned from the marketing tactics of the direct to consumer brands successfully engaging their ever-growing audiences.

-Every day, digitally native brands are proving that they are quite adept at captivating, engaging, and nurturing users.
+Every day, direct to consumer (DTC) brands are proving that they are quite adept at captivating, engaging, and nurturing users.
 As a result, eMarketer projects that 40% of individuals expect these brands to account for at least 40% of their purchases in the near future.

 So how are they doing it?
 There are a few key lessons that traditional retailers should take note of.